Chemical Cannabis Tracking System Proposed In Colorado

 Larisa Bolivar expressed her concern that very few if any, CCC members would consume or smoke cannabis with added biological or chemical agents.
 She believes this act would increase black market sales, rather than curb them.
 She goes on to say that the entire ordeal shows serious violations of individual and consumer rights – even the right to grow your own cannabis.

-Bolivar fails to see the logic of the seed-to-sale tracking system in a state where adults are allowed to grow six plants on their own properties.
+Bolivar fails to see the logic of the seed-to-sale tracking system in a state where adults can grow six plants on their own properties.
 They already can use it for personal consumption and even give it away to other adults.
 She asked if the bill is not rather something that could protect big-money interests while pushing out private growths, hemp farmers, and medical cannabis providers.

 Support For The Cannabis Tracking System

 During a news conference, Colorado Governor John Hickenlooper states that he supports the legislation because it would help the police to keep track of black market cannabis.
 The original cannabis law of the state allowed private growth up to six plants, but the concern is that excess product could end up on the black market.
-He also noted that the technology is not yet developed.
+He also notes that the technology development is still underway.

 On the market, there exists an isotope tracking technology.
-Water used for hydrating the plants contains the isotopes and these are absorbed into the plant.
-The isotopes reside in the plant tissue as a tag that can be traced back to its source.
+Water used for hydrating the plants contains the isotopes and these absorb into the plant.
+The isotopes reside in the plant tissue as a tag that traces them back to its source.

 Of course, there are positive outcomes to such a system, such as tracking mold or pesticide violations.
 You would be able to quickly determine which producer the product came from.
 The downside is that the bill does not specify the agent.
-What if the cannabis tracking system influences the development of the plant at the seed or cellular level, thus changing genetics of carefully cultivated strains?
+What if the cannabis tracking system influences the development of the plant at the seed or cellular level?
+It could change the genetics of carefully crafted strains.

 Lawmakers still have to vote on Senate Bill 18-029.
-Business, Labor, and Technology will have charge over the bill that was introduced at a Senate session in mid March, 2019.
-In an age where we are trying to remove unnecessary chemicals from the environment, it seems very archaic to add them into our medicine.
+Business, Labor, and Technology will have control over the bill.
+Lawmakers introduced it at a Senate session in mid March, 2019.
+Ultimately, we live in an age where we are trying to remove unnecessary chemicals from the environment.
+Therefore it seems very archaic to add them into our medicine.